-The Wiltshire Groundsmans Association (WGA) is a member Wiltshire Cricket Ltd (WCL) and plays an integral part in ground development and maintenance throughout the county.
+The Wiltshire Groundsmans Association (WGA) is a member of Wiltshire Cricket Ltd (WCL) and plays an integral part in ground development and maintenance throughout the county.

 The role of the association is to support clubs throughout the county when it comes to pitch advice and to offer support and guidance when it comes to issues such as ground relocation or machinery funding applications.

 One of the great benefits that the WGA can offer to clubs is the ECB Channel 4 Trailer that is owned by the association and is available to hire by any affiliated club in Wiltshire.
 The trailer consists of a scarifier, spiker, broadcast spreader, sarrel roller and loam spreader.
 The trailer was given to the WGA during the times of Channel 4 coverage of Test Match cricket but since this time the trailer has been added to in terms of pieces of machinery with WCL securing funding through the ECB Machinery Grant to add pieces of equipment such as the loam spreader.

 WCL and WGA are very proud to have the trailer available to clubs to hire and want to see the trailer continually improved and maintained so that it remains a fantastic service for clubs.
 Many clubs have got great use out of the trailer over the past few years for support with autumn renovation but the WGA would like to see far more clubs make use of the trailer.

 Over recent years demand for the trailer has grown to the point where it has been fully booked for the entire month of September.
 As a result, the WGA has spent considerable time and effort in trying to source a 2nd trailer so that more clubs can have their squares renovated and improved ahead of the next season.
 For 2014 the WGA is delighted to confirm that it will have a 2nd trailer in operation meaning that more clubs will be able to benefit from access to a dedicated trailer.